 He said his political activism stems from growing up in Iran and witnessing the 1979 collapse of the Iranian monarchy, which was replaced by an Islamic Republic after he moved to the U.S.

-Farbod recalled tuning his shortwave radio in his Moravian dorm room to catch signals from Iran and stay informed about unfolding events.
-He said his deep interest in politics has driven him to teach political science at Moravian since 1998.
+Farbod recalled tuning into his shortwave radio in his Moravian dorm room to catch signals from Iran and stay informed about unfolding events.
+He said his deep interest in politics drove him to start teaching political science at Moravian in 1998.

 Although Lehigh for Palestine isn’t recognized as an official club through Lehigh, they’ve organized events on campus in solidarity with Palestine.

-Lauren Gilmore, ‘23G, said the organization held a week of Palestinian solidarity at the end of the spring 2024 semester, which included events like a potluck and an art film.
+Lauren Gilmore, ‘23G, said the organization held a week of Palestinian solidarity at the end of the spring 2024 semester, which included events like a potluck, film screening and an art build.

 Abdelaal also referenced Lehigh for Palestine’s demonstration during the panel discussion and said following the demonstration, four Muslim community members were banned from Lehigh for protesting in support of Palestine.